The Stone Tape: Plot

-Peter Brock is the selfish and petulant head of a research team for Ryan Electrics.
-His team is developing a new recording medium that will give the company an edge over its Japanese competitors.
+Peter Brock is the selfish and petulant head of a research team for Ryan Electric Products.
+His team are developing a new recording medium that will give the company an edge over its Japanese competitors.
 They move into a new facility at Taskerlands, an old Victorian mansion renovated for their use.
 On arrival, they learn from estates manager Roy Collinson that the refurbishment of one of the rooms in Taskerlands remains incomplete.
 The builders refused to work in it because it is supposedly haunted.
 The room, with its stone walls, is a remnant of the original building, with foundations dating back to the Saxon era.
-The rest of the mansion was added on over the centuries.
+The rest of the mansion was added over the centuries.

 Curious, the researchers explore the room and hear the sounds of a woman running, followed by a gut-wrenching scream.
-Jill Greeley, an emotionally sensitive computer programmer, has a vision of a woman running up the steps in the room and falling, apparently to her death.
+Jill Greeley, an emotionally sensitive computer programmer, has a vision of a woman running up the stone steps in the room and falling, apparently to her death.

-Inquiring of old records, Collinson finds records of a young maid who had died in the room in 1890 and that an unsuccessful exorcism had previously been performed on the property.
-Brock and Jill briefly meet with a local Vicar, who is also an archivist, but he fails to turn up records of the exorcism.
+Enquiring about old records, Collinson finds records of a young maid who had died in the room in 1890 and that an unsuccessful exorcism had been performed on the property.
+Brock and Jill briefly meet with a local vicar, who is also an archivist but he fails to turn up records of the exorcism.

-Brock hypothesises that it is not a ghost, but that somehow the stone in the room has preserved an image of the girl's death— this "stone tape" may be the new recording medium they have been seeking.
-Their scientific devices fail to detect any evidence of the phenomena the team experience, and different team members experience different phenomena: most are able to hear sounds, Jill can also see images, but another member of the team experiences no sensory input.
-Jill hypothesises that the "tape" does not produce actual sound or light, but instead interfaces with the human nervous system during playback to create the sensory impression of sound and vision.
+Brock thinks that it is not a ghost but that the stone in the room has preserved an image of the girl's death and this "stone tape" may be the new recording medium they have been seeking.
+Their scientific devices fail to detect any evidence of the phenomena the team experience and different team members experience different phenomena; most are able to hear sounds, Jill can also see images but another member of the team experiences no sensory input.
+Jill thinks that the "tape" does not produce sound or light but instead connects with the human nervous system during playback to create the sensory impression of sound and vision.
 Some individuals are more sensitive to this than others.
-She surmises that the recordings are imprinted in moments of extreme emotion, like a kind of telepathy.
+She surmises that the recordings are imprinted in moments of extreme emotion, like a form of telepathy.